Club: Queens Park Rangers FC | Opening: 1904 | Capacity: 18,439 seats

 Furthermore, there is Shepherd’s Bush station on the London overground as well as the Central line, which lies 15 minutes walking from the ground.

 Finally, bus 283 (from Barnes) to Bloemfontijn Road, and bus 72 (from Putney Heath), 95 (from Southall) and 220 (from Wandsworth) to White City all pass the stadium in the close vicinity.

 Eat, drink, and sleep

-Loftus Road is located in London’s Shepherd Bush area, which is known for its vast variety of restaurants of all cuisines, most of all on Uxbridge Road.
+Loftus Road is located in London’s Shepherd Bush area, which has a reasonable variety of restaurants of different cuisines, most of which are on Uxbridge Road.
 There are a few pubs mixed in as well, and the nearby Westfield Shopping Center is one of the largest of Europe and has over 60 eating and drinking options.
 Alternatively, the Notting Hill and Kensington areas are neither far away.

 Alternatively, the not-far-away Bayswater area is a favourite for tourists on a more modest budget and just a short tube ride away.
 The Kensington area will be convenient for those that have more money to spend.